cappuccino/cappuccino.org/source/learn/simple-tableview.html.markdown

         return [_names objectAtIndex:aRowIndex];
     }

-### Flush the template
+### Clean up the nib

-Let’s start.
-First, we are opening the main window, by double clicking Window - Window in the Object navigator.
+In Xcode, open up the main window by double clicking `Window - Window` in the Object navigator.
 ![](simpletableview/simpletableview2.png)

-By default, there is a text field and a slider.
+By default, there is a text field and a slider in the window.
 Select and remove them (using the Delete key).

 ### Creating the new interface

-Choose “Table View” from Object Library.
+Choose "Table View" from the Object Library.
 ![](simpletableview/simpletableview3.png)

-Drag and Drop “Table View” onto the Window.
+Drag and drop "Table View" onto the Window.
 ![](simpletableview/simpletableview4.png)

 By dragging the right corner of Table View, resize it to fill the Window.
 ![](simpletableview/simpletableview5.png)

-Choose “Table View” from Document Outline, then Click on Attributes inspector on the top right side of the Xcode.
-In our tutorial we add cells instead of views to CPTableView, so we need to change the “Content Mode” from “View based” to “Cell based”.
+Choose "Table View" in the Document Outline, then open the Attributes inspector by clicking its button on the top right side of Xcode.
+In this tutorial we will a cell based table view (rather than a view based one), so we need to change the "Content Mode" from "View based" to "Cell based".
 ![](simpletableview/simpletableview6.png)

 As we need only one column, reduce the column number from 2 to 1.
-We don’t need Header, unselect it.
-Set the “Column Sizing” to “First Column Only”.
-Select “Alternating Rows” too.
+We don’t need a header, so uncheck that.
+Set the "Column Sizing" to "First Column Only".
+Let's enable "Alternating Rows" too.
 ![](simpletableview/simpletableview7.png)

-We have to connect the dataSource and delegate outlets.
+Now it's time to make use of our new data source by connecting the `dataSource` and `delegate` outlets.
 ![](simpletableview/datasource.png)
 ![](simpletableview/delegate.png)
 ![](simpletableview/tableview.png)

 ### Run the application

-Before opening our application in a browser, it is recommended to start a webserver:
+As usual the best way to run a Cappuccino app for testing is to start a local webserver.
+So in the root of your project folder, type:

     :::sh
     python -m SimpleHTTPServer

-Now, open your browser and type the address given by SimpleHTTPServer: `localhost:8000`
+Now, open your browser and type in the address given by SimpleHTTPServer: `localhost:8000`
 ![](simpletableview/simpletableview8.png)

 ### 'Add’ function

-So far so good, but what if I want to add elements to our list.
+So far so good, but what if we want to add elements to our list?

-We have to add two objects from the library.
+Let's add two more controls fromthe library.
 One is CPTextField, the second one is CPButton.
 ![](simpletableview/simpletableview9.png)
 ![](simpletableview/simpletableview11.png)